ekrombouts/GenCareAI/notebooks/README_note_generation.md

 	- Purpose: Generates scenarios based on the client profiles created in 110_GenerateClientProfiles.ipynb.
 Scenarios describe the progression of a client’s condition over several months.
 	- Input: Client profiles generated in the previous step.
 	- Output: A CSV file containing the generated scenarios.

-- __130_RAGIndexing.ipynb__
-	- Purpose: Processes the anonymous notes generated earlier, stores them in a Chroma vector database, and enables retrieval of relevant examples for few-shot inference in generating synthetic client records.
-	- Input: Anonymous care notes from the previous generation step, stored in Hugging Face datasets; environment variables for API keys and data paths.
-	- Output: A populated Chroma vector database that can be queried to retrieve contextually relevant examples for use in generating new care notes.

-- __132_VisualiseVectorDB.ipynb__
-    - Purpose: Retrieves embeddings and metadata from the Chroma vector database, reduces their dimensionality using t-SNE, and visualizes the results in an interactive Plotly plot.
-	- Input: Embeddings and metadata stored in the Chroma vector database (anonymous_notes collection).
-	- Output: An interactive t-SNE scatter plot visualizing the relationships between the embedded documents, with hover details for metadata and document content.

 - __140_GenerateClientRecords.ipynb__
     - Purpose: Generates synthetic care notes and summaries for clients in a psychogeriatric ward using the OpenAI GPT-3.5-turbo model.
 The notes are based on the client profiles and scenarios generated above.